Hiking Rocky Mountain: Sky Pond Trail Guide

 Lunch / Snacks

 It is highly recommended to pick a lunch and snacks when exploring Rocky Mountain.
-There are no general stores or restaurants inside the national park.
+The only food option available inside Rocky Mountain National Park is the Trail Ridge Store located at the top of Trail Ridge Road.

 ABOUT THE TRAIL